 Susanna is also active in performing new music.
 She has sung with C4, a Manhattan-based choral composer/conductor collective focusing exclusively on performing and commissioning new choral works.
 She was also a participant of the Summer Institute for Contemporary Performance Practice at New England Conservatory, where under the direction of pianist/conductor Stephen Drury, she performed Steve Reich's Tehillim, Matthias Spahlinger's avant-garde musica impura, and Kaija Saariaho's Lonh.

 Susanna completed her Master of Music at New England Conservatory and received her Bachelor of Music with a double major in English from Rutgers University.
 Her operatic experience from New England Conservatory includes Miles in The Turn of the Screw, Frasquinella in La Périchole, Third Goose in Paul Bunyan, and Sister Constance in Dialogues of the Carmelites.
 At Rutgers, she sang the First Spirit in Die Zauberflöte, and chorus in Suor Angelica and the American premiere of Haydn's Le Pescatrici.

-In addition to performing, Susanna maintains private voice and piano studios in Boonton and North Brunswick.
+In addition to performing, Susanna maintains her private voice studio in Boonton.